 The current fish pass is pool design with bottom and top openings.
 The entrance is located at the left side of river shortly downstream of the powerhouse.
 The bottom slope of technical fish pass is on average 6 %.
 Most of the head difference is accomplished in the first half of the fish way.
 It consists of chamber with a spiral fish way.
 The upper part of the fish way consists of near horizontal canal that lead to the exit roughly 100 m upstream of the HPP.
 The mean discharge in the fish way amounts to 350 l/s.

 The fish pass needs to be restructured to accommodate larger fish in the near future.
 Current plans include replacing the lower part with a vertical fish pass design and the upper part with a nature like open channel.

 |eel, brown trout, chub grayling, spirlin, common barbel|

 Research objectives and tasks

-At Bannwil, downstream fish migration measures are investigated by means of field and numerical studies.
+Downstream fish migration measures are investigated by means of field and numerical studies.
 The current situation and the efficiency of spill flow or water release as an operational measure at the HPP Bannwil will be investigated through field monitoring and 3-D numerical modelling in the area near the powerhouse and weir.
 Applying this model to different structural and/or operational scenarios will allow to come up with solutions to improve fish migration at reduced energy losses.
 Dynamic pressure fluctuations experienced by fish during the turbine and spillway passages will be studied at HPP Bannwil using a Barotrauma Detection System (BDS) developed at TUT.
-Based on the data a CFD-model will be developed, which can then be used to evaluate the fish passage in order to judge the possibility of adapting the hydropower operation for certain time periods
+Based on the data a CFD-model will be developed, which can then be used to evaluate the fish passage in order to judge the possibility of adapting the hydropower operation for certain time periods.